 On November 25, 2015, HSBC filed an ex parte application with the High Court of Hong Kong Special Administrative Region (the "Hong Kong Court") requesting the appointment of provisional liquidators to Debtors CFGL and CFIL (the "HK PL Application").
 HSBC also petitioned for the winding up of CFGL and CFIL.
-The Hong Kong Court granted the winding up petitions on an interim basis and appointed three individuals from KPMG as joint provisional liquidators of CFGL and CFIL (the "Hong Kong JPLs").
+The Hong Kong Court granted the application for provisional liquidators on an interim basis and appointed three individuals from KPMG as joint provisional liquidators of CFGL and CFIL (the "Hong Kong JPLs").
 A hearing to consider the HK PL Application on a final basis was scheduled for December 4, 2015.
-On January 5, 2016, the
+On January 5, 2016, the Hong Kong Court dismissed the Hong Kong JPLs.
+On February 1, 2016, the Hong Kong Court entered an order dismissing the winding up petitions.